 We also structure our menus to minimize sodium, sugar, saturated fats, food dyes and artificial ingredients whenever possible to provide the healthiest nutrition for your child.

 Throughout our child care and early learning programs, you will have access to daily parent-teacher communication and regular conferences to monitor your child’s progress.
-We perform research-based assessments at regular intervals — and provide free screenings to access any need for therapeutic services (including occupational, speech or physical therapy) through our partnership with Health Dimensions Rehabilitation.
+We perform research-based assessments at regular intervals — and provide on-site screenings and services through organization partnerships.